AlfredChan919/acit2420-assignment1/README.md

 5. Click **Add SSH Key** when completed

 ## Creating the cloud-init Configuration File
 Now we will create our cloud-init file.
 The file, which a YAML file, helps us automatically configure and set up our Droplets.
-After creating our cloud-init file, we are able to upload the same file to every single Droplet, allowing a consistent environment and reduced setup time.
+After creating our cloud-init file, we will be able to upload the same starting setup to every single Droplet, allowing a consistent environment and reduced setup time.

 For our cloud-init file, the file will:
 1. create a new regular user